-- 53320. (a) To the extent that one-time funding is made available in the Budget Act of 2015, the department shall apportion funds to a designated county office of education to be the fiduciary agent for the Safe and Supportive Schools Train the Trainer Program.
-The designated county office of education shall be chosen by the Superintendent from county offices that apply for designation under this chapter.
-The designated county office of education shall be in charge of establishing specific professional development activities that will lead to statewide professional development support structures and a network of trainers allowing for the development and expansion of the Schoolwide Positive Behavior Interventions and Supports (SW-PBIS) programs, restorative justice, social and emotional learning (SEL), trauma-informed practice, and cultural competency professional development in each region of the state, with a specific focus on those regions that are underserved and do not have access to trainers in these research-based approaches. - (b) The designated county office of education shall consult with the Regional K-12 Student Mental Health Initiative, the National Alliance on Mental Illness, the California Technical Assistance Center on SW-PBIS, the California County Superintendents Educational Services Association, the California Mental Health Directors Association, Collaborative for Academic, Social, and Emotional Learning (CASEL), UCSF Healthy Environments and Response to Trauma in Schools (HEARTS) project, Restorative Justice for Oakland Youth, the International Institute for Restorative Practices, and other nonprofit and public agencies to effectively implement these strategies throughout the state and nationally.
-The designated county office of education shall also select an advisory committee made up of stakeholders and professionals who have participated in the development and expansion of these programs to assist in the planning and implementation of this program.
+. (a) To the extent that one-time funding is made available in the Budget Act of 2015, the department shall apportion funds to a designated county office of education to be the fiduciary agent for the Safe and Supportive Schools Train the Trainer Program.
+The designated county office of education shall be chosen by the Superintendent from county offices of education that apply for designation under this chapter.
+The designated county office of education shall identify existing professional development activities and train-the-trainer models.
+The designated county office of education shall be in charge of establishing specific responsible for the development or identification of professional development activities that will lead to are to be available as a statewide training resource.
+It is the intent of the Legislature that the development or identification of this statewide training resource will lead to the establishment of statewide professional development support structures and a network of trainers allowing for the development and expansion of the Schoolwide Positive Behavior Interventions and Supports (SW-PBIS) programs, restorative justice, social and emotional learning (SEL), trauma-informed practice, and cultural competency professional development in each region of the state, with a specific focus on those regions that are underserved and do not have access to trainers in these research-based approaches.

--7-SB 463
+\7\ SB 463